Test Yourself with Raven's Progressive Matrices - Sample Questions & Answers for SPM and APM

 Raven's include three test types:

 The questions in this Raven's assessment test include a 3X3 matrix.
-You must identify the pattern and select the missing element which completes the bottom right slot.
-We will start out with an easy example, and then move on to more challenging progressive matrices.
-The advanced progressive matrices will be interspersed with tips and insights on the Raven's progressive matrices test.
+You must identify the pattern and select the missing element to complete the bottom right slot.
+We will start with an easy example and then move on to more challenging progressive matrices.
+The Raven's Advanced Matrices will be included along with tips and insights on the Raven's Progressive Matrices Test, helping you tackle more difficult questions effectively.

 The correct answer is